Arxa/Spring_MVC_Web_Application/README.md

 <i>Spring Framework</i>

-This advanced Spring Project was build by combining a variety of open-source technologies and knowledge, including:
+This advanced Spring Project was build through the combination of a variety of open-source technologies and knowledge, including:

 <ul>
   <li>